-The middle finger is considered the balance wheel of the hand.
-Notice how the strong middle finger in this photo appears to magnetically draw the other fingers toward it.
+Middle fingers are considered balance wheels of the hand.
+Notice how a strong middle finger in this photo appears to magnetically draw other fingers toward it.
 Less inclined to marry than other types, this individual needs a lot of personal space.
 He’s dependable, organized, efficient, patient, and a very loyal friend.
-A satirical sense of humor sometimes disguises his very serious nature.
+With a satirical sense of humor, he sometimes disguises his very serious nature.
 His greatest challenges result from obsessing on feelings of responsibility, obligation, and guilt.
 Being overly responsible and self-critical is a sure path to frustration, fear, and depression for individuals with strong middle fingers.

 Dominant middle-fingered people are frequently tall, slender, and angular in appearance.
 Pure types have dark hair, large bones, stern features, and bland complexions.
 Their prevailing physical sense is smell.
 Many love string instruments and prefer classical music with a tinge of sadness.
 They may eventually have problems with teeth, knees, ligaments, rheumatism, hardening of the arteries, hemorrhoids, varicose veins, and deafness in the left ear.
 If the middle finger leans toward the ring finger, you have an individual with a strong need for privacy.
 The moment he feels confined, controlled, or restricted, he gets cranky and irritable.
 Notice the curved middle finger on Donald Rumsfeld’s left hand.
 Abraham Lincoln and Clint Eastwood are quintessential dominant middle-fingered types.
 Many conservative business people, technical individuals, craftsmen, writers, therapists, night watchmen, master criminals, morticians, undertakers, and derelicts have dominant middle fingers.
 Individuals with dominant first phalanges on the middle finger lead the way in research, science, mathematics, and humor.